hardisj/erinsaudiocorner/content/english/loudspeakers/Focal_Aria_906.md

 IMPORTANT SETUP INFO:

-This speaker was measured with the reference point at the tweeter and with the grille off (I did test with the grille on and the results were much worse, as expected).
+This speaker was measured with the reference point at the tweeter and with the grille off.
-The tweeter was set to the -3dB jumper position.
+Speaker was broken in.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.